Want to know all about Jawa 42? From mileage to seat height to performance to Jawa 42 Ground Clearance? Read this detailed owner review.

-- Overall Width: 833 mm
+- Width: 833 mm

-- Overall Height: 1090 (Jawa) | 1065 (Jawa 42)
+- Overall Height: 1090 and 1065

-- Minimum Ground Clearance: 165 mm
+- Jawa Ground Clearance: 165 mm

-- Seat Height: 765 mm
+- Jawa 42 Seat Height: 765 mm

 The Pride Behind Owning A Jawa

-It happens to me that every time I ride my Jawa 42 in my city, people notice.
-And their reactions, if nothing else, are assuring this motorbike is at least not letting me down because of its appearance.
+It happens to me that every time I ride my Jawa 42 in the city, people notice.
+And their reactions, if nothing else, are assuring me that this motorbike is at least not letting me down because of its appearance.

-Jawa 42 Mileage
+Jawa 42 Mileage Per Liter

 Jawa 42 Heating Issues

 So rest assured, the heating mechanism has been well placed by the company and there should be no reason to be worried about it.
-Speaking of the heating mechanism, as soon as the engine temperature hits the mark of 98 degrees Fahrenheit, the radiator starts functioning its effort to cool it down to 92 degrees.
+Speaking of the heating mechanism, as soon as the engine temperature hits the mark of 98 degrees Fahrenheit, the radiator starts functioning in its effort to cool it down to 92 degrees.
 There is moreover an overheating indication given in the odometer that signals RED ALERT as soon as the temperature hits a certain level.